Together we can get through this crisis.

 MBEP has recently partnered with the CMTC (California Manufacturing Technology Consulting) network to provide support to manufacturers in our region – throughout Monterey, Santa Cruz and San Benito counties.
 This outreach program is funded by the CARES Act Stimulus Package 2020 – and is managed by CMTC – California’s Manufacturing Extension Partnership (MEP) Center.
 For more information visit https://www.cmtc.com/

 We are available to help small and medium-sized manufacturers get the resources they need to overcome this crisis and strengthen their businesses.
 We will be doing outreach to manufacturers in our region over the next several months.
-If you would like to request support please contact Freny Cooper at firstname.lastname@example.org.
+If you would like to request support please click the button below to complete a simple form, or contact Freny Cooper at firstname.lastname@example.org.

 Shelter in Place Information